 Coordinating with the contractor was trickier than expected.
 We had to coordinate the scheduling, to make sure that we didn’t drop in the queue.
 We eventually managed to buddy buddy with the contractor, and our project manager Jun Wei liaised with May well.

 End of the day the quality of the cement screeding was ok.
 We haven’t encountered any problems after laying the vinyl floor and living in the home for a few months.
-For the amount of money saved, it’s worth it to ask the HDB contractor to do cement screeding.
+For the amount of money saved, it was worth it to ask the HDB contractor to do cement screeding.
 Unfortunately that isn’t available anymore, so new homeowners need to engage external contractors.
 The prices are typically competitive, so our advice is to just go for the ID or contractor you’re already engaging.

 Too Long; Didn’t Read

-If you’re doing vinyl, do hacking first, then get HDB to do screeding even if there’s no more goodwill screeding.
-It’s cheaper.
+If you’re doing vinyl flooring, do hacking first, then do cement screeding.
 If you’re doing tiles, ignore this whole post.

 Have you also gotten HDB to do your cement screeding for you?
 Did HDB reject your free cement screeding application?
 Let us know your experience in the comments below!